Jared Lee Loughner: Attack

 On January 8, 2011, at 7:04 a.m.
 MST, Loughner went to a Walmart store near the Foothills Mall to purchase ammunition, but left that store and completed his purchase at Walmart on North Cortaro Road at 7:28 a.m.
 He was stopped by Arizona Game and Fish Department officer Alen Edward Forney at 7:34 a.m. for running a red light, but once the officer determined there were no outstanding warrants for Loughner, he was allowed to proceed to his destination with a warning to drive carefully.
 Loughner took a taxi to a Safeway supermarket location in Casas Adobes, where Rep. Giffords was holding a constituents meeting.
 The shooting occurred at 10:10 a.m.
 MST.

 Loughner opened fire on Giffords from close range, hitting her as well as numerous bystanders, and killing six people.
 Thirteen other people were injured by gunfire, and one person was injured while fleeing the scene of the shooting.
-Giffords, the apparent target of the attack, was shot in the head and critically injured.
+Giffords, the target of the attack, was shot in the head and critically injured.